zkWildfire/wizard.dev/docs/reference/discrete-mathematics/logical-equivalences.md

 ## Symbols
 ### $A = B$
-Using a standard equals sign means that the two sides are **character for character** equivalent, or "stringly equivalent".
+Using a standard equals sign means that the two sides are **character for character equivalent**, or "stringly equivalent".

 For example, both sides of $p \land q = q \land p$ have the same truth tables.
 However, the statement $p \land q = q \land p$ is not true because the two sides